-Editor and columnist, senior fellow at the National Review Institute in Washington.
-Earlier posts include editor of National Review, associate editor of the London Times, senior fellow of the Hudson Institute, and special adviser to Margaret Thatcher.
+John is an editor, columnist and senior fellow at the National Review Institute in Washington.
+His earlier posts include editor of the National Review, associate editor of the London Times, senior fellow of the Hudson Institute, and special adviser to Margaret Thatcher.

-Political scientist and an international relations expert.
-He has earned his Bachelor and Masters degrees at the Pázmány Péter Catholic University and at the University of Edinburgh.
+István is a political scientist and an international relations expert.
+He has earned his Bachelor's and Master's degrees at Pázmány Péter Catholic University and at the University of Edinburgh.
 Currently he is working on his PhD at his alma mater.
 From 2013 to 2018 he worked at the Századvég Foundation first as a Research Fellow then as a Senior Research Fellow.
-Formerly he worked as a Political Adviser in the Prime Minister’s Office of Hungary.
+Formerly, he worked as a Political Adviser in the Prime Minister’s Office of Hungary.

 Director of Research

-International relations expert.
-He earned his BSc. and MSc. degrees in European Studies at the Budapest based ELTE University.
-He previously worked as a researcher and senior researcher at Migration Research Institute, Századvég Foundation, and Center for Fundamental Rights.
-As an expert on foreign relations, he focuses primarily on European politics and especially Austria and Germany.
+István is an International relations expert, having earned his B.Sc. and M.Sc. degrees in European Studies.
+He had previously worked as a researcher and senior researcher at the Migration Research Institute, Századvég Foundation, and the Centre for Fundamental Rights.
+As an expert on foreign relations, his field of research is European politics, specializing in Austria and Germany.

-Australia’s ambassador to the EU and NATO 2014-2017, he previously served as international advisor to prime minister Tony Abbott.
-He was Australia’s representative to the British Joint Intelligence Committee 2006-2009 and ambassador in Budapest 1998-2001.
+Mark was Australia’s Ambassador to the EU and NATO between 2014 and 2017, previously serving as international advisor to Prime Minister Tony Abbott.
+He was Australia’s representative to the British Joint Intelligence Committee between 2006 and 2009 and Ambassador to Hungary between 1998 and 2001.
 He is also Europe Correspondent for The Spectator Australia.

-As operations director she is responsible for the Institute’s management and coordination.
-Previously she worked at Századvég Foundation and Századvég Economic Research Ltd. as operations director.
-Studied at Budapest University of Technology and Economics, later studied international studies at Károli Gáspár University in Budapest.
+As Operations Director Marianna is responsible for the Institute’s management and coordination.
+Marianna began her carreer as Operations Director at Századvég Foundation and Századvég Economic Research Ltd. She had studied at the Budapest University of Technology and Economics, furthering her education in International Studies at Károli Gáspár University.

-Professor, candidate of Sciences, professor at the Faculty of Law of Eötvös Loránd University.
-Member of the editorial board of Kommentár and In Medias Res.
-Research interests: social theory, philosophy of law.
-He is the author of several books and studies.
+András is a Candidate of Sciences, and a Professor at the Faculty of Law of Eötvös Loránd University.
+He is member of the editorial board of Kommentár and In Medias Res.
+András’s research interests are social theory, and philosophy of law.
+He is the author of several books and research articles.

-Research Group Leader, Christianity and Democracy Research Group
+Research Group Leader of the Christianity and Democracy Research Group

 Senior Research Fellow

-Political expert.
-She graduated from Eötvös Loránd University with a degree in humanities and Institutional Communication from Metropolitan University.
-She worked for the Hungarian People's Party in the European Parliament in Brussels, after which she became a foreign policy adviser to the Minister of Justice.
-Previously, she was the head of the foreign secretariat of the Office of the President of the Republic.
+Ágnes is a political expert.
+She holds a degree in Humanities, also having earned a BA in Organisational Communication from Metropolitan University.
+She had worked for the Hungarian People's Party in the European Parliament, subsequently taking a post as a foreign policy adviser to the Minister of Justice.
+She had begun her career as the head of the Foreign Secretariat of the Office of the President of the Republic.